nhducit/ic4f/README.md

 - remove duplicated images
 - support gif pictures

-##
+## Technologies and libraries.
-oboe.js: loading JSON using streaming, combining the convenience of DOM with the speed and fluidity of SAX
+- oboe.js: loading JSON using streaming, combining the convenience of DOM with the speed and fluidity of SAX
-bluebird: a fully featured library
+- bluebird: a fully featured library
-cheerio: Fast, flexible, and lean implementation of core jQuery designed specifically for the server.
+- cheerio: Fast, flexible, and lean implementation of core jQuery designed specifically for the server.
-express: Fast, unopinionated, minimalist web framework for node
+- express: Fast, unopinionated, minimalist web framework for node

 ## Todo